Due to CFIA regulations we cannot ship plants outside of Canada and cannot ship fruit trees or grape vines to BC.

-Photo courtesy of Nutcracker Nursery
+Photo 1 by Whiffletree, Photo 2 courtesy of Nutcracker Nursery

 Apricot : PRECIOUS Semi-Dwarf (Mustang) (Orchard Grade)